pjbr/js-challenge/README.md

 # In the app

 Hit the '+Contacts Keeper' button to add a contact via modal.
 Also from the modal you have the option to seed the contacts with 296 contacts from a json object.
+Contacts is stored locally in localStorage if you want to start from nothing delete the 'state' key from your browser.